 2.3.2.1.
 STSs and VBSs.

-Operate STSs from April 1 through November 30 for juvenile fish passage, and from December 1 through December 15 for adult fallbacks.
+Operate STSs from April 1 through November 30 for juvenile fish passage, and from December 1 through Sunday of the second week of December for adult fallbacks.
 Do not operate units without a full complement of rotating STSs except to comply with other coordinated fish measures.

 2.3.2.2.
 Gatewells and Orifices.

-Open all gatewell orifices April 1 through December 15.
+Open all gatewell orifices April 1 through Sunday of the second week of December.

 Comments: